About

 Ultimately, we believe tackling food insecurity requires a food-systems approach.
 For us, that means increasing access to local food and ensuring its stable supply by scaling up sustainable food production and creating more equitable and sustainable distribution.
 But this is long-term work.

-In the meantime, we are taking a grassroots approach to addressing food insecurity by supplying nutritious local food to front-line community organizations and working to divert local food waste from farmers’ markets to food insecure households.
-Eventually, we hope to get local food into institutions, like hospitals, schools and care homes, so that nutritious local food can trickle down to all the people they serve, regardless of their income.
+In the meantime, we are taking a grassroots approach to addressing food insecurity by supplying nutritious local food to food desert neighbourhoods and diverting food waste from our farmers’ market to community organizations.
+Eventually, we hope to get local food into institutions, like hospitals, schools and care homes, so that nutritious local food can trickle down to all the people they serve, regardless of income.

 Below are some of the food security projects you support when you purchase from the Food Hub:

-1. Waste-Not Food Box Program: diverting local food waste from farms and farmers’ markets to community organizations and food insecure households.
+1. Waste-Not Food Box Program: diverting local food waste from farms and the South Osborne Farmers’ Market to community organizations and food insecure households.

-2. The Veggie Van: a mobile market providing subsidized fresh local food to underserved communities in Winnipeg (in partnership with Norwest Food Co-op, West Central Women’s Resource Centre, and North Point Douglas Women’s Centre).
+2. The Veggie Van: a mobile market providing subsidized fresh local food to underserved communities in Winnipeg (in partnership with Norwest Community Food Centre, West Central Women’s Resource Centre, Knox United Church, North End Women’s Centre, and North Point Douglas Women’s Centre).

 Since July 2020, we have provided 1,200 weekly healthy local food hampers to community members in need via partnership with the Mutual Aid Society.